Skip to content

 API

-JIM exposes a REST API for programmatic access to all identity management operations: configuring connected systems, triggering synchronisation runs, querying the metaverse, and integrating JIM into wider infrastructure workflows.
+JIM exposes a REST API for programmatic access to all identity management operations: configuring Connected Systems, triggering synchronisation runs, querying the metaverse, and integrating JIM into wider infrastructure workflows.
 The API is served from the same application as the web UI; there is no separate service to deploy.

 Where to find what